Xthomson08/Xthomson08/README.md

 - 🔭 I’m currently working on a <a href='https://github.com/Xthomson08/Node-Playlists-App'>Node.js Music Application</a>
 - 🌱 I’m currently learning Embedded C++ with the <a href='https://docs.arduino.cc/hardware/uno-r4-wifi/'>Arduino Uno R4 Wifi</a>
 - 🤔 I’m looking for help with finding entry level SWE positions (Remote or Illinois, USA).
-- 📫 Reach me here: <a href='mailto:xthomson814@gmail.com'>Xthomson814@gmail.com</a>
+- 📩 Reach out to me: <a href='mailto:xthomson814@gmail.com'>Xthomson814@gmail.com</a>
+- 🏫 Augustana College - Rock Island, IL

-- 🏫 Education: Bachelor of Arts - Majors in Computer Science & Music | Minor in Mathematics - From Augustana College
+  - Bachelor of Arts - Majors in Computer Science & Music | Minor in Mathematics
 - 🎵 Ask me what I am listening to right now.
 - ⚡ Fun fact: I toured Germany and the Czech Republic with the Augustana Choir, <a href='https://www.augustana.edu/about-us/news/choir-headed-germany-czech-republic-perform'>check it out</a>!